-New York City’s Financial District is an area rich with history, where travellers can still experience a touch of the old world amidst the “new downtown.”
-Whether visiting for business or pleasure, spend a few nights at one of these hotels in the to experience the best Downtown Manhattan has to offer.
+New York City’s Financial District is an area rich with history, where travelers can still experience a touch of the old world among the “new downtown.”
+Whether visiting for business or pleasure, a stay at one of these hotels provides the best way to experience what Downtown Manhattan has to offer.

-Mr. C Seaport Hotel at the South Street Seaport is the newest establishment in the Financial District from the Cipriani family.
-Located in an English-style red-brick building amidst the cobblestones of the Seaport, Mr. C offers tastefully decorated guest rooms with stunning panoramic views of the East River and Brooklyn Bridge, while the on-site restaurant, Bellini, serves rustic Italian cuisine.
+The Cipriani family opened Mr C Seaport at the South Street Seaport in the Financial District in July 2018.
+Located in an English-style red-brick building among the cobblestones of the Seaport, Mr C offers tastefully decorated guest rooms with stunning panoramic views of the East River and Brooklyn Bridge, while the on-site restaurant, Bellini, serves rustic Italian cuisine.

-Nestled along the border of Battery Park, the Wagner Hotel offers amazing views of the Statue of Liberty and New York Harbor from its large guest rooms.
-An all-suite hotel catering to business travellers, the Wagner is well appointed with writing desks in every room and well situated for exploring the Financial District in your downtime.
+Flanking the banks of Lower Manhattan, The Wagner at the Battery offers views of the Statue of Liberty and New York Harbor from its large guest rooms.
+An all-suite hotel catering to business travelers, it’s well-appointed with writing desks in every room and ideally located for exploring the Financial District in your downtime.
 The ferry is just a stone’s throw away, and you’re only a short stroll from the waterfront Battery Park – the green space at the bottom of this concrete-dominated island.
 The Wagner is one of only a few downtown hotels with valet parking service – a rare perk if you’re driving.

-The Beekman is housed inside one of Manhattan’s original skyscrapers, erected in 1883.
-Now a city landmark, the hotel restored the building’s ornate Victorian wrought-iron railings and balustrades in the nine-story atrium, which makes for a truly spectacular entrance.
-The reception desk is draped with Persian rugs, and rooms are curated with similarly eclectic furnishings from around the globe.
-Top Chef’s Tom Colicchio is at the helm of The Beekman’s food offerings at Temple Court and the underground speakeasy, Alley Cat.
-An incredible art collection honoring the Financial District’s past and present was commissioned from Jane Hammond and Patrick Jacobson and is on view throughout the hotel.
+Built in 1883, The Beekman is housed inside one of Manhattan’s original skyscrapers.
+Now a city landmark, the hotel restored the building’s ornate Victorian wrought-iron railings in its nine-story atrium, which makes for a truly spectacular entrance.
+The reception desk is draped with Persian rugs, and rooms are adorned with similarly eclectic furnishings from around the globe.
+Top Chef’s Tom Colicchio is responsible for the fine food offerings at on-site restaurant Temple Court and the underground speakeasy, Alley Cat.
+Also, an incredible art collection honoring the Financial District’s past and present, complete with site-specific works by Jane Hammond and Patrick Jacobs, is on view throughout the hotel.